Henry Pelham (engraver): Early life and education

+Career

-Pelham is perhaps best known for creating a 1770 engraving titled The Fruits of Arbitrary Power, or The Bloody Massacre, which depicted the Boston Massacre of March 5, 1770.
-He lent a copy to Paul Revere, who copied it and produced his own engraving.
-Because Revere's version was advertised for sale three weeks after the Massacre and a week before Pelham's version went on sale, and because it failed to credit him, Pelham felt that Revere had taken advantage of him.
+In 1770, Pelham's engravement, The Fruits of Arbitrary Power, or The Bloody Massacre, depicted the Boston Massacre of March 5, 1770.
+He lent a copy to Paul Revere, who copied it and produced his own engraving from it.
+Because Revere's version was advertised for sale three weeks after the massacre and a week before Pelham's version went on sale, and because it failed to credit him, Pelham felt that Revere had taken advantage of him.

 A much more ardent Loyalist than Copley, Pelham expressed himself vigorously against his Patriot neighbors, whom he held to be misguided and rebellious.
 In the winter of 1775, while making a journey on horseback to Philadelphia, a mob attacked him in Springfield, Massachusetts, as one of "a damn'd pack of Torys."
 His sketch of the redoubts on Bunker Hill is reproduced with the Copley-Pelham letters.
 His Plan of Boston was engraved in aquatint in London in 1777.

+Along with other Loyalists, Pelham left Boston for London in August 1776, just following the issuance of the Declaration of Independence by the Second Continental Congress in Philadelphia, which formalized and escalated the American Revolutionary War.

-Pelham left Boston with other Loyalists in August 1776.
-Arriving in London, where the Copleys were settled, he supported himself by teaching drawing, perspective, geography, and astronomy.
+In London, Pelham supported himself by teaching drawing, perspective, geography, and astronomy.
 In 1777, he contributed to the Royal Academy The Finding of Moses, which was engraved by W. Ward in 1787.
 The following year he exhibited some enamels and miniatures.
-Having married Catherine Butler, daughter of William Butler of Castle Crine, County Clare, Ireland, Pelham subsequently went to Ireland.
+Having married Catherine Butler, daughter of William Butler of Castle Crine in County Clare, Ireland, Pelham subsequently went to Ireland.
 His wife, however, died while bearing twin sons, Peter and William, and Pelham returned with them to London.

 He and Copley shared in the estate of their mother, who died in Boston on April 29, 1789.
-Soon after this Pelham was named agent for Lord Lansdowne's Irish estates, a work which he followed with energy and ability.
-He became a civil engineer and cartographer, and his county and baronial maps are important documents of Irish history.
-Pelham drowned from a boat in 1806 while superintending the erection of a martello tower in the River Kenmare.
+Soon after, Pelham was named agent for Lord Lansdowne's Irish estates, a work which he pursued with energy and ability.
+He became a civil engineer and cartographer, and his county and baronial maps are considered important documents of Irish history.

+Death

+In 1806, Pelham drowned after falling from a boat while superintending the erection of a martello tower on a river in Kenmare.